wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/3-microsoft-graph-services.md

 ## Productivity and collaboration

-In the salesperson application scenario, a salesperson needs solutions to increase their productivity throughout the day.
+In the salesperson application scenario, salespeople need solutions to increase their productivity throughout the day.

 Developers can enhance the app experience by adding a chatbot that can schedule meetings between colleagues and customers, check calendar availability, and remind salespeople about the to-do list for the day.